efedai/Spark-Pipeline/README.md

 # Spark-Pipeline
-implementing end to end scalable spark pipeline
+Implementing an end to end scalable spark pipeline